Foster Parents Often Struggle To Find Doctors To Treat The Kids In Their Care

 Delays in getting these kids care has lasting consequences, Stimmell says.

 "The issues snowball into other issues," she says.
-"It affects their performance in school, which hurts their ability to make friends, which hurts their self-esteem and then they fall behind in classes and get held back and it affects everything in their life."
+"It affects their performance in school, which hurts their ability to make friends, which hurts their self-esteem, and then they fall behind in classes and get held back and it affects everything in their life."

 An experiment in streamlining care